 20+ practice questions focused on Securing Users and Applications with Authentication — one of the most tested topics on the Palo Alto Networks Certified Network Security Engineer PCNSE exam.
 Each question includes a detailed explanation so you learn why the right answer is correct.

-Explanation: Option C is correct because it creates an authentication policy that explicitly allows users from the 'Corporate' source zone to authenticate without MFA by setting the authentication method to 'no MFA'.
+Explanation: It creates an authentication policy that explicitly allows users from the 'Corporate' source zone to authenticate without MFA by setting the authentication method to 'no MFA'.
 This meets the requirement of enforcing MFA for VPN users (typically from untrusted zones) while exempting corporate office users.
 The authentication policy evaluates the source zone and applies the specified authentication method, overriding the global authentication profile for matching traffic.

 After configuring SAML authentication for GlobalProtect, users report they are repeatedly prompted for credentials even though they already authenticated via the IdP.
 The firewall logs show 'saml-auth-success' but the portal log shows 'user-login-failure: invalid saml assertion'.
 What is the most likely cause?